CocoaPods/blog.cocoapods.org/_posts/2014-12-11-metrics-api.markdown

 The trunk web hook system pings many CocoaPods websites to inform them of updated pods.
 If a new pod has been added, just a new versions, or a new commits – it pings for example the metrics webapp.
 If the metrics app receives the Trunk app's bat signal, it resets the pod's not found count.
-From then on, metrics will try to find the pod's metrics again on Github.
+From then on, metrics will try to find the pod's metrics again on GitHub.

 ## Closing words

 We hope you'll use the API for success and profit.
 If you do, let us know.

-Also, if you feel strongly that another service (besides Github) should be included, let us know.
+Also, if you feel strongly that another service (besides GitHub) should be included, let us know.

 Go forth and measure!